guifreribas/the_sun_app/README.md

 # The Sun App

 The Sun App is a full-stack web application built using Angular for the frontend and Node.js with Express for the backend.
-It serves as an application designed to [brief description of app functionality or purpose].
+It serves as an application designed to bring easy-reading articles using NASA's information about geomagnetic storms.

 ## Table of Contents